LiteObject/CUDA-Image-Processing-App/cuda-basics.md

 Although you write code for blocks and threads, the GPU scheduler actually executes threads in groups of 32 called a warp.
 All 32 threads in a warp execute the same instruction at the same time (Single Instruction, Multiple Threads).
 If threads in the same warp take different branches of an if/else, they run serially (this is called warp divergence) and performance drops.
 Keeping control flow similar inside a warp improves efficiency.

 Simple mental model:
-- You launch many threads.
+- You launch many threads
-- The GPU groups them into warps of 32.
+- The GPU groups them into warps of 32
-- Each warp steps through your kernel together.
+- Each warp steps through your kernel together

 You usually do not need to manually manage warps early on, but being aware helps you avoid excessive branching.